Latest Asylum Trends

 The Survey of Asylum-related Migrants (SAM) is a multi-country project designed to collect testimonies directly from people seeking international protection across the EU+.
 Based on the premise that digital literacy is increasingly prevalent, the project uses online, self-administered surveys that can be completed on smartphones and offers the possibility to survey large numbers of migrants at the same time.
 The primary objective of SAM is to establish a permanent system of collecting standardised, reliable and comparable data on relevant topics, such as push and pull factors, travel histories and migrants’ future aspirations.
 Understanding these drivers both facilitates general preparedness to deal with a high number of arrivals but also helps to better inform policymakers.

 On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for Displaced People from Ukraine (SAM-UKR), with the support of the Organisation for Economic Co-operation and Development (OECD).
 The questionnaire was updated in February 2023 to include additional topics.
-Demographics of the responses since February 2023, as of 31 August 2024, are shown below but for more detailed information read the latest EUAA Employment and Education factsheet.
+Demographics of the responses since February 2023, as of 31 October 2024, are shown below.
+Recently the EUAA released Survey of Arriving Migrants from Ukraine: Movements and Returns Report, which also features a contribution by Gradus Research based in Kyiv.

 The survey is ongoing and accessible in Ukrainian, Russian and English at: https://tellusyourstorysurvey.eu/.